digitalbias/digitalbias.github.io/_posts/2016-05-17-team-development.markdown

 He nodded and said, "Whatever you guys think is right, I'm good with that."
 It was at this point I realized how far we had come and I stepped back and looked.
 Sure we had had some challenges, and there are still times when some of us have bad days, but overall, as a team, we have a good consensus and it's amazing to look at it and see how far we have progressed.

 The real key now is to keep the performance as a team going.
 Will we be able to maintain the output?
 I'm not sure.
-But what is more important is not the output, but how the it's achieved.
-Looking at the code that is delivered now, you can tell there is a high standard of craftsmanship in it, and the team is pushing for higher levels of quality.
+But what is more important is not the output, but how it's achieved.
+Looking at the code that is delivered now, you can tell there is a high standard of craftsmanship, and the team is pushing for higher levels of quality.

 And that is a sign of a team that cares about the product and can achieve good things.